DIY Natural Perfume

 Highest Potential – Eases occasional nervous stress and tension, benefits hair and skin

 Orange is definitely my new signature scent, what is your favorite?
-Let me know if I missed any great perfume options!
+Let me know if I missed any oils that work great as perfume!